 Animated product images in email

-This won’t help readers smell it, but it will unquestionably grab their attention and make more of them click on that huge call-to-action.
+It might not help Stranger Things’ fans smell the perfume, but it will certainly grab their attention and make more of them click on that huge call-to-action.

-Animated GIFs can also be used to show off certain features of a product.
-In this email template below, Away does a pretty great job of presenting the product.
-What they lack though, is a clear call-to-action button that the recipient would be able to click right away.
+Animated GIFs can also be used to showcase a line of products.
+In this email template below, Away does a pretty great job of presenting their many products without cluttering the email.

 Use of animation in fashion industry emails

 Animated GIFs work like a charm in the fashion industry as well.
-You can easily make your email lively with the use of vivid colors, and a bit of animation, just like Boden did in this email.
+You can easily make your email lively with the use of vivid colors, and a bit of animation.

 It also works with men’s fashion, especially if you have powerful images that you can join together as a colorful animated GIF.